connolr3/Roscommon-Dashboard/README.md

 It also took a while to get the layout of Dash dashboard correct i.e. number of rows and columns.
 The div components were tricky to place.

+Further Work:
-Further Work: convert coordinates in df to longitude/lattitude instead of ITM coords Use these to build a geo scatter pliot that will display a map, instead of just a plain old scatter plt
+convert coordinates in df to longitude/lattitude instead of ITM coords

+Use these to build a geo scatter pliot that will display a map, instead of just a plain old scatter plt

+Very little testing cause aint nobody got time for that so testing needed 🦖